Spotify-Discount-2025/.github/profile/README.md

-# Spotify Discount Guide: Save More on Your Favorite Music Streaming Service
+# Spotify Discount 2025: Get 60% Off On Annual Plan (LTD)

 Spotify is one of the most popular music streaming platforms worldwide.
 Its premium plans offer ad-free listening, high-quality audio, and offline downloads.
 But what if you could get all these features at a discounted price?
 This guide explores all the methods to save on Spotify, including student plans and little-known hacks to maximize your savings.